gluap/gcode_cflow/README.rst

 .. math::
    m = l\cdot \left(\frac{d}{2}\right)^{2} \pi \cdot \rho = 200\mathrm{mm}\cdot\frac{1.75\mathrm{mm}}{2}^2\pi\cdot 1.24 \frac{\mathrm{g}}{\mathrm{cm}³}=0.5965g

-*m*=0.5965 is pretty close to the 0.60 I measured, so it seems that indeed at low speeds the extrusion is working as it should.
+*m* = 0.5965 is pretty close to the 0.60 I measured, so it seems that indeed at low speeds the extrusion is working as it should.

 If your even low speed extrusion isn't rather near to the calculated value, you may want to check your e-steps.